tariqazizcyber/enterprise-cybersecurity-homelab/README.md

 ## Overview

 This repository documents my personal cybersecurity homelab built to gain hands-on experience in networking, system administration, security monitoring, malware analysis, and digital forensics.

-This lab forms the foundation for future detection, monitoring, and incident response use cases.
+The lab is designed to replicate a structured enterprise and attack environment, enabling controlled interaction between attacker, target, and monitoring systems.
+This lab serves as a foundation for developing detection, monitoring, and incident response scenarios.

-The lab simulates a real-world environment with multiple machines, network segmentation, and security tools.
+---

+## Why This Lab Matters

+This lab bridges the gap between theoretical cybersecurity knowledge and practical implementation.
+It provides a controlled environment to understand how systems communicate, how attacks are executed, and how monitoring tools provide visibility into system activity.

 ---